Yiorgos Kaloudis: Musical career

 The concerts of Yiorgos Kaloudis feature an extensive use of live loop recording and a combination of elements from classical, ambient, jazz and world music.

-In July 2017 he re-opened the ancient theatre of Aptera, in Crete, that after almost 1700 years was hosting its first event.
+In July 2017, he re-opened the ancient theatre of Aptera in Crete, that after almost 1700 years was hosting its first event.

-Beyond being a solo artist he also collaborates to the projects of the songwriter Alkinoos Ioannidis.
-Since 2011 they both give concerts together in many venues, churches and concert halls around the world.
+Beyond being a solo artist, he also collaborates on the projects of songwriter Alkinoos Ioannidis.
+Since 2011 they give concerts together in many venues, churches and concert halls around the world.
 As a soloist he collaborated with the Saint Petersburg Philharmonic Orchestra and the Royal Scottish National Orchestra.

 He performed in New York International Fringe Festival, Rome Biennale for Young Artists, in Manchester Jazz Festival and in Celtic Connections among the others.

-He played along with Steve Tavaglione, Sylvan Richardson, Karine Polwart, Markus Stockhausen, saxophonist David Lynch, the pianists Stavros Lantsias, Takis Farazis, and the groups Lemoncello, Faros, Furtuna and The Chosen.
+He played along with Steve Tavaglione, Sylvan Richardson, Karine Polwart, Markus Stockhausen, saxophonist David Lynch, pianists Stavros Lantsias, Takis Farazis, and the groups Lemoncello, Faros, Furtuna and The Chosen.